aws/aws-emr-containers-best-practices/content/cost-optimization/docs/cost-optimization.md

   <img src="../resources/images/karpenter.png" />
 </p>

 The Provisioner CRD’s configuration flexibility is very useful in adopting Spot best practices of diversification.
 It can include as many Spot Instance types as possible as we do not restrict specific instance types in the configuration.
-This approach is also future proof when AWS launches new instance types.
+This approach is also future-proof when AWS launches new instance types.
 It also manages Spot instance lifecycle management through Spot interruptions.
 We recommend to use Karpenter with Spot Instances as it has faster node scheduling with early pod binding and binpacking to optimize the resource utilization.
 An example of a Karpenter provisioner with Spot instances below.

 ```YAML
 apiVersion: karpenter.sh/v1alpha5